 WHERE TO PURCHASE INGREDIENTS & SUPPLIES

-Vegetable glycerin, essential oils, and empty glass spray bottles are available at most natural grocery stores, such as Whole Foods Market, and many online retailers, such as Amazon and Mountain Rose Herbs.
+Vegetable glycerin, lavender essential oil, and empty glass or PET spray bottles are available at most natural grocery stores, such as Whole Foods Market, in the personal care section and many online retailers, such as Amazon.

 HOW TO MAKE YOUR OWN ALL NATURAL HAND SANITIZER

 1. First, you need some containers to put your natural hand sanitizer in.
 Because I had a few empty EO and Dr. Bronner’s bottles laying around (got a junk drawer full of ’em), I simply reused those.
 But I wouldn’t reuse spray bottles from synthetic hand sanitizers.
-Instead, I’d use some glass cobalt blue or amber spray bottles, which are often available in your local natural grocery stores next to the essential oil section.
-Also, before using them, wash them with warm soapy water and then sterilize them.
+Instead, I’d use glass cobalt blue, green, or amber spray bottles as I described above.
+Also, before using them, wash them with warm soapy water, sterilize them and dry them.